Federico Luis: Early life and education

-Luis was born in Buenos Aires and graduated from the University of Buenos Aires with a degree in Social Communication Sciences.
+Luis was born and raised in Buenos Aires and graduated from the University of Buenos Aires with a degree in Social Communication Sciences.

 Career

 In 2013, Luis directed the short film Vidrios (Glass) alongside Ignacio Bollini.
 His short film La Siesta (The Nap) debuted in the Official Short Film Competition at the 2019 Cannes Film Festival.
 It later screened at the 2019 Toronto International Film Festival, where it was awarded an honorable mention in the Best International Short Film competition, and was awarded the Best Short Film at that year's Buenos Aires International Festival of Independent Cinema.

 In 2023, Luis' documentary short At That Very Moment was recognized as the Best Short at that years International Documentary Film Festival Amsterdam.
 His debut feature film, Simon of the Mountain, premiered in the Critics' Week section of the 2024 Cannes Film Festival, where it was also eligible for the Camera d'Or.
 The film was awarded the Critics' Week Grand Prize.
+In 2026 his short film For the Opponents was awarded Short Film Palme d'Or at the 2026 Cannes Film Festival.